The Quasimodo Pattern: Definition and Trading Approach

 Divergence

 RSI and MACD signal a trend reversal in several ways, but the divergence method is the most dependable.
-There are hidden and regular divergences.
-The latter provides more reliable alerts.
-Therefore, it makes sense to use this type for trade confirmations.

 The chart above shows a regular bullish divergence between the price chart and the RSI indicator.
-As the RSI formed a higher high and left the oversold area, you can anticipate a price reversal.
+As the RSI formed a higher low and left the oversold area, you can anticipate a price reversal.
 Once the second shoulder of the Quasimodo appears, the market creates conditions for a buy trade.

 Moving Averages

+• Medium- and long-term timeframes are commonly used when trading with the Quasimodo setup.
 It takes time to identify the pattern.
 Therefore, using it on short-term timeframes may lead to missed trades.

-The stronger the trend, the more reliable the signal is supposed to be.
+• Identify a strong trend.
+The stronger the previous trend, the more reliable the signal is supposed to be.

+• Recheck the stop-loss level.
 Although the rule offers a particular stop-loss distance, the QM may look different.
-Therefore, you could use the risk/reward ratio of 1:2, 1:3, or larger to limit potential losses.
+Therefore, you could use the risk/reward ratio of 1:2, 1:3, or larger.

+• Don’t confuse bearish and bullish formations.
 A QM is formed at the end of an uptrend, while an inverse QM appears when the downtrend ends.

 • Don’t confuse the Quasimodo trading pattern with the Head and Shoulders.